bandaangosta/tutorial-wemos-esp8266/README.md

 Typically, it should be as simple as running in a terminal:

     $ pip install esptool

+Commands are shown in Linux style, although they are very similar for Mac OS and Windows users.

 ### Erasing/flashing the firmware

 Connect your Wemos board to a USB port of your computer.
-We will assume it appears as device /dev/ttyUSB0.
+We will assume it appears as device `/dev/ttyUSB0`.
 Make sure to used a fully wired USB cable.
 If board is not visible in your devices list, it may be possible you are using a power-only USB cable (for charging).

 #### Erase flash